jesrockr/stm32_f9p_gnss_logger/README.md

 - Parses `UBX-NAV-PVT` passively for UTC time, fix type, and satellite count.
 - Uses GNSS UTC time for FatFS file timestamps once valid time is available.

-## Example Hardware
+## Hardware Used

-These are example parts only.
 Listings may change, and equivalent boards/modules should work if the pinout, voltage levels, and interfaces match.